rdohms/domain-components/README.md

 **DomainEvents** `BigName\Workflow\DomainEvents`

-This class is an extension of ImmutableArray and only accepts instances of a `BigName\Workflow\DomainEvents`.
+This class is an extension of ImmutableArray and only accepts instances of `BigName\Workflow\DomainEvent`.

 ### Abstract Classes